sophiegoblin/sophiegoblin.github.io/index.md

 *Femur Design*<br>
 **Digital Project Manager**
 <br><br>
 Femur Design is a small team of developers who design and build musical instruments to help people learn how to play music.
-At Femur Design Sophie managed the code and design team who built instant and intuitive musical experiences for the web, iOS and Android.
+At Femur Design Sophie managed the coders and designers who built instant and intuitive musical experiences for the web, iOS and Android.
 For example [Theremin](https://femurdesign.com/theremin/) is a touch playable synthesiser.
 Sophie worked on the timeline and managed the brand strategy, launch, press releases, videos and mail outs.
 Our most recent project involved two other senior developers to create [Blokdust](https://www.youtube.com/watch?v=RNZfOMJybjM), a web app which allows users to build instruments and make self-playing sound environments.<br>
 ![Femur Design](/img/Femur/ipad.jpg "Femur Design")<br><br>
 <span class="caption"></span>
 ![Femur Design](/img/Femur/lay.jpg "Femur Design")<br><br>